Best video baby monitor buying guide

 Night vision This lets you keep an eye on your baby even when it's pitch-black in the nursery.
 How effective this is can vary.
 We've seen some monitors experience a significant drop in visual quality when in night mode.

 Room temperature display Some parents find this useful and appreciate the alerts that the monitor can give when temperature falls below or rises above the recommended range (between 16 and 20°C).
 Others may find this annoying after a while.

 Talk-back communication This works like a walkie-talkie and lets you reassure your baby through the monitor without having to go back into the room.

 Multi-camera mode A great feature to consider if you're thinking of expanding your family or have a toddler in a different room that you still want to keep an eye on.
 This allows you to buy additional cameras that will pair with the same parent device.

 Night light A subtle night light on the nursery unit is useful for a child afraid of the dark.
 It can also be a benefit as more subdued lighting to set the bedtime mood, or for any middle-of-the-night nappy changes.

 Eco mode Video monitors are battery hungry.
 This function will switch the screen off after a set amount of time, provided all is quiet and peaceful in your baby’s room.
 Some turn on faster than others though, and some eco models can't be turned off, which can become annoying.

 - Lullabies A useful additional feature on a monitor that plays lullabies to help soothe your little one to sleep.
 Be warned though, the music can get irritating.
 Some of the newer video monitors can play your choice of music, and some have a range of white noises like a hairdryer or the vacuum cleaner.

 Find out which baby monitors scored top and became baby monitor Best Buys.

 Not a Which? member?
-Sign up today for a £1 Which? trial to access all our thousands of independent expert reviews and Best Buys.
+Join Which? to access all our thousands of independent expert reviews and Best Buys.